barnardos/developer-manual/styleguides/pull-requests.md

 ### Addressing comments

-Any comments flagged as blocking should be addressed.
+Address any comments flagged as blocking.
 This includes spelling or grammatical errors in documentation.

 - If you're changing something minor in an existing commit (eg renaming a